 The official stopwatch is set at the start of the race and is not stopped under any circumstances.
-However, the race director can award time adjustments under special circumstances (e.g. providing help at the scene of an accident.
+However, the race committee can award time adjustments under special circumstances (e.g. providing help at the scene of an accident.
+See Point 5.2.10.